 Sterilize your pruning shears using alcohol before trimming the spike.
-If the entire spike is brown, you can cut the whole thing off about 1 inch above the base.
+If the entire spike is brown, you can cut off the whole thing about 1 inch above the base.
 Otherwise, cut the spike a little above one of the nodes, which are bumps along the spike.
 Cut just above the node.

 Choose an Ideal Location

 Ideal growing conditions can potentially help your orchid rebloom faster by giving it the environment it needs to thrive.
 Orchids grow best with bright, indirect light.
 If your orchid is sitting in direct sunlight, move it to a spot out of the direct rays.
-A slightly cooler location, ideally between 55 and 65 degrees Fahrenheit, can also benefit an orchid that's in its dormant period.
+A slightly cooler location, ideally between 55 and 65 degrees Fahrenheit, can also benefit an orchid that's in its resting period.
 If your orchid loses all its flowers and doesn't rebloom for months, try relocating it.

 Fertilize Your Orchid